 - In a bowl, mix together the digestive biscuit crumbs, the melted butter, and around 3 tablespoons of the brown sugar.
 Press this mixture into the bottom of the pan, and bake in pre-heated oven for about 12 minutes, or until just brown at edges.

 - While the base is baking, beat the (room temperature) cream cheese with an electric mixer until it is fluffy.
 This is best done on a medium speed.
-To the fluffy cream cheese add the rest of the sugar, the eggs, egg yolk, vanilla, flour, brandy, and nutmeg.
+To the fluffy cream cheese add the rest of the sugar, the eggs, eggnog, egg yolk, vanilla, flour, brandy, and nutmeg.
 Beat until mixture is very, very smooth.

 - Pour filling over slightly cooled crushed.